-The following image indicates the location of the M.2 2230 solid-state drive and provides a visual representation of the installation procedure.
+The following image indicates the location of the $M.2\ 2230$ solid-state drive and provides a visual representation of the installation procedure.

-(i) NOTE: Perform step 1 to step 3 if you are replacing the M.2 2230 solid-state drive with an M.2 2280 solid-state drive.
+i) NOTE: Perform step 1 to step 3 if you are replacing the M.2 2230 solid-state drive with an M.2 2280 solid-state drive.

 - 1. Remove the screw (M1.6x2.5) that secures the solid-state drive bracket to the palm-rest and keyboard assembly. - 2.
 Turn the solid-state drive bracket at an angle of 180 degrees. - 3.
 Insert the solid-state drive bracket into the other solid-state drive bracket slot on the palm-rest and keyboard assembly. - 4.
 Replace the screw (M1.6x2.5) that secures the solid-state drive bracket to the palm-rest and keyboard assembly. - 5.
 Align the notch on the solid-state drive with the tab on the solid-state drive slot. - 6.
 Slide the solid-state drive firmly into the solid-state drive slot at an angle. - 7.
 Replace the screw (M2x3) that secures the solid-state drive to the solid-state drive bracket. - 8.
-Align the screw hole on the solid-state drive thermal bracket with the screw hole on the palm-rest and keyboard assembly. - 9.
+Align the screw hole on the solid-state drive thermal bracket with the screw hole on the palm-rest and keyboard assembly. - NOTE: The solid-state drive thermal bracket is available only with solid-state drives with capacity 512 GB and 1 TB. - 9.
 Align the notch on the solid-state drive thermal bracket with the tab on the palm-rest and keyboard assembly and press the solid-state drive thermal bracket firmly. - 10.
 Replace the screw (M2x3) that secure the solid-state drive thermal bracket to the palm-rest and keyboard assembly.